Orton-Gillingham Training and Certification: The BEST Options

 This includes classroom teachers, those who want to pursue private tutoring opportunities, jobs in administration or at the division level, or those looking to become dyslexia interventionists or dyslexia specialists.

-But no matter what option you choose, it will be a significant commitment.
+No matter what option you choose, it will be a significant commitment.
 But it will be worth it to help ensure you have the knowledge and tools to teach structured literacy effectively.

 🔟 Top 10 BEST Options for OG Certification